guireibar/teamcity-documentation/topics/create-pipeline.md

 ## Import Sample Project

 This tutorial uses a sample project with five separate build configurations which we are about to connect.
-To follow the tutorial, you can fork the [sample repository](https://github.com/mkjetbrains/TodoApp-NoChain-KTS) and repeat the steps below on your TeamCity server.
+To follow the tutorial, you can use the [sample repository](https://github.com/mkjetbrains/TodoApp-NoChain-KTS) and repeat the steps below on your TeamCity server.

 To import the sample project:
 1. Go to __Administration | Projects__ and click __Create project__.
 2. In the _Repository URL_ field, enter the [sample repo URL](https://github.com/mkjetbrains/TodoApp-NoChain-KTS) and click __Proceed__.
-3. TeamCity will detect the `settings.kts` file, which corresponds to a TeamCity project's settings saved in [Kotlin format](kotlin-dsl.md).
+3. TeamCity will detect the `.teamcity/settings.kts` file, which corresponds to a TeamCity project's settings saved in [Kotlin format](kotlin-dsl.md).
 Leave the default settings and proceed.
 4. TeamCity will import the sample project's settings and redirect you to its __General Settings__ page.
 Here, you can scroll a bit and see the _TodoBackend_ subproject.
 Click it to view all the created build configurations.

 Now we can start chaining them!